 Medical students join SIFMA NOW to educate legislators about the medical benefits of SIFs

 Mark Eisenberg, MD, Mass General Hospital and SIFMA NOW co-founder, mourns the unnecessary loss of life because of the absence of SIFs

 Sandro Galea, MD, Dean of the Boston University School of Public Health, speaks to the media in support of SIFs in front of the SIFMA NOW demonstration tent

 Richard Saitz, MD, Boston University School of Public Health, has data to refute fears of increased drug usage from the establishment of supervised injection facilities.

 A SIFMA NOW sponsored panel at the U. Mass School of Nursing

-Vaughan Reese, PhD, Harvard School of Public Health has particular expertise with SIFs in Australia.
+Vaughan Rees, PhD, Harvard School of Public Health has particular expertise with SIFs in Australia.
 He lectures widely on their benefits.